 Losing your job can be a shock and can mean big changes to your lifestyle.
-But there are steps you can take to manage your money and find support while you get back on your feet.
+But there are steps you can take to manage your money and find support.

 Know what you're entitled to

 When you lose your job, you may be entitled to final payments.
 Check your contract or ask your employer if you're entitled to redundancy or retrenchment payments, or annual leave and long service payouts.

 Use the Fair Work Ombudsman's Notice and Redundancy Calculator to work out what you're entitled to when your employment ends.

 If you have life insurance, check your policy for redundancy insurance.
 Some policies have an option for income protection.
 This can provide short-term financial assistance if you lose your job.

 Also check if you have income protection with your super fund.
 Some super funds also let you to access your super early if you're experiencing severe financial hardship.
 See early access to your super on the Australian Taxation Office (ATO) website for more information.